Whey vs Casein Protein: Which is Better for You?

 This is the most significant difference between the two proteins:

-- Whey Protein: It is absorbed very quickly, usually within 30-60 minutes after consumption.
-This means amino acids quickly reach the muscles, stimulating recovery and growth.
+- Whey Protein: Absorbed very quickly, usually within 30-60 minutes after intake.
+This means that amino acids quickly reach the muscles, stimulating recovery and growth.

-- Casein Protein: It is absorbed slowly, with amino acid release potentially lasting up to 7-8 hours.
+- Casein Protein: Absorbed slowly, with amino acid release potentially lasting up to 7-8 hours.
 This provides a steady supply of building blocks for muscles, preventing muscle catabolism (breakdown).

 Price